-On 29 June 1951, prime minister Plaek Phibulsongkram was aboard the US navy ship Manhattan to attend the transfer ceremony as the United States prepared to give the ship to the Thai navy.
-Suddenly, Phibun was seized by the naval officers aboard and taken to the HTMS Sri Ayutthaya, the flagship of the Thai navy.
+On 29 June 1951, prime minister Plaek Phibulsongkram (Phibun) was aboard the US navy ship Manhattan to attend the transfer ceremony as the United States prepared to give the ship to the Thai navy.
+Suddenly, he was seized by the naval officers aboard and taken to the HTMS Sri Ayutthaya, the flagship of the Thai navy.
 The navy, backed by Pridi Panomyong, was mounting a desperate attempt to remove Phibun from power.
 The government did not give them a chance to do so.
 The military and air force heavily bombed the ship, sinking it to the bottom of the Chao Phraya river on July 1.
 Phibun had to jump off the ship and swim to safety.

 The Manhattan rebellion is symbolic for many reasons.
 First, it represented the Pridi faction’s last attempt to return to power; after this, the navy would be comprehensively dismembered.
 Secondly, the fact that the US was donating the Manhattan to Thailand showed the increasingly close links between the two countries which would become hugely significant in Thai politics.
 Finally, the episode showed very publicly how diminished Phibun had become, despite still being premier.
 The fact that government forces chose to sink the Sri Ayutthaya even with Phibun on board showed that he was, ultimately, replaceable.